appserver-io/appserver/README.md

 -Its own performant Web Server and HTTP foundation.
--A powerful Servlet Engine, with true multi-threading -A Dependency Injection Container, for building modern, modular and testable code -A Multiple Persistence Containers, for sessions and other stateful components -A Message Queue System, for contolling the execution of long running tasks -A Timer Service, for running scheduled tasks
+-A powerful Servlet Engine, with true multi-threading -A Dependency Injection Container, for building modern, modular and testable code -Multiple Persistence Containers, for sessions and other stateful components -A Message Queue System, for contolling the execution of long running tasks -A Timer Service, for running scheduled tasks